Dominic Smith Preview, Player Props: Nationals vs. Yankees

 Dominic Smith At The Plate

-- Looking at the 116 games he has played this season, he's went deep in five of them (4.3%), and in 1.1% of his trips to the dish.
+- Looking at the 116 games he has played this year, he's hit a long ball in five of them (4.3%), and in 1.1% of his trips to the dish.

-- In 20.7% of his games this year, Smith has had at least one RBI.
-He's picked up more than one in 7.8%.

-- He has scored in 34.5% of his games this season, with two or more runs scored in 2.6%.
+- He has scored in 34.5% of his games this season, with more than one run scored in 2.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.